MJ Melendez Player Props: Royals vs. Guardians

-The Kansas City Royals, including MJ Melendez (.243 slugging percentage in past 10 games, including zero homers), battle starter Tanner Bibee and the Cleveland Guardians at Progressive Field, Thursday at 7:10 PM ET.
+The Kansas City Royals, including MJ Melendez (.250 slugging percentage in past 10 games, including zero home run), battle starter Aaron Civale and the Cleveland Guardians at Progressive Field, Friday at 7:10 PM ET.

-He had a one-hit performance in his last game (1-for-4) against the Twins.
+He had a hitless showing in his previous game (0-for-4) against the Guardians.

 MJ Melendez Game Info & Props vs. the Guardians